endaog/gitter/Readme.md

 Gitter - react redux typescript demo

-From the root folder run the following:
+From the root folder do the following:

-Add your twitter token to the .env file in the root folder
+First add your twitter api token to the .env file in the root folder

-Open a terminal window and run to install all dependancies
+Then open a terminal window and to install all dependancies
 ### `Yarn install`

-Start the server
+Start the back end server
 ### `Yarn server`

-Open another terminal Window
+Open another terminal Window to start the app
 ### `Yarn start`

 Open another terminal window to run the tests
 ### `Yarn test`